adekpp/hours-tracker/README.md

 I appreciate your contributions!
 Please follow these steps to contribute:

 Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+1. Create your Feature Branch `git checkout -b feature/AmazingFeature`
+2. Commit your Changes `git commit -m 'Add some AmazingFeature`
+3. Push to the Branch `git push origin feature/AmazingFeature`
+4. Push to the Branch `git push origin feature/AmazingFeature`
+5. Open a Pull Request

 For any questions or suggestions, please feel free to reach me out.